Kubernetes on AWS Resources

 IAM Roles for Service Accounts (IRSA)

-Recently, AWS released its own service to allow pods to access AWS resources: IAM roles for Service Accounts (IRSA).
-Since a role is authenticated with a service account, it can be shared by all pods to which that service account gets attached.
-This service is available in both AWS EKS and a KOPS based installation.
+Recently, AWS released its service to allow pods to access AWS resources: IAM roles for Service Accounts (IRSA).
+Since a role is authenticated with a service account, it can be shared by all pods to which that service account is attached.
+This service is available in both AWS EKS and a KOPS-based installation.
 You can read more about it here.

 Conclusion

-The tools covered in this blog help manage access from Kubernetes pods to AWS resources, and they all have their pros and cons.
+The tools covered in this blog help manage access from Kubernetes pods to AWS resources, and each has pros and cons.

 While Kube2IAM is the easiest to implement, the ease of setup compromises efficiency: Kube2iam might not perform reliably under high load conditions.
 It is more suited for non-production environments or scenarios that don’t experience major traffic surges.